 One refers to “only-begotten and created Heaven.”
 The subject is the creation or begetting, of heaven as a unique birth, as opposed to the birth of more than one cosmos.

 Twice monogenēs is used as a synonym for “my soul” which may be understood as “my only life.”

 Since Hebrews 11 can be ignored, there are 20 usable examples.
 Fourteen refer to a literal only child.
 Three carry the meaning of beloved.
 Two mean “my only life” and the last one refers to the creation of the heavens.
 It is noteworthy that Jesus, in one of the quotes, is referred to as first born (prototokos) and monogenes.

 That the translation used by the NIV (“one and only”) does not have any support from these examples.

 17 of the 20 refer to a parent-child relationship.
 Monogenês should therefore at least be translated as “only child.”

 But “only child” implies begetting or generation.
 “My soul” may also be understood as the life that was created for me.
-The example of the created heavens also include generation.
-All examples therefore have the implication of generation and begetting.
+The example of the created heavens also includes generation.
+All examples, therefore, have the implication of generation and begetting.

 - Is Jesus God? – List of all articles

 - The historical development of the Trinity doctrine – List of Articles